Updated on January 22nd, 2021

 LP SmartSide Cost vs. Wood Siding Comparison

-Many online SmartSide cost estimates are lower than should be reasonably expected.
-It appears they simply take the cost per square foot of LP SmartSide, which can be as low as $1.35 per square foot, and multiply it by the square feet of siding needed.
+Many online LP SmartSide cost estimates are lower than what should be reasonably expected.
+It appears they simply take the cost per square foot of LP SmartSide, which can be as low as $1.50 per square foot and multiply it by the square feet of siding needed.

 A somewhat random labor cost is added, and a total estimate is given.
-Estimating an LP SmartSide job that way fails to consider the many variables such as tear off and removal of old siding, supplies needed such as trim, wrap, etc. and these costs can add up quickly.
+Estimating an LP SmartSide job that way fails to consider the many variables such as tear off and removal of old siding, supplies needed such as trim, wrap, building permits, professional warrantied installation, etc. and these costs can add up quickly.

-LP SmartSide Trim, for example, costs about $1 per linear foot and can add $500-$800 to the total job cost.
+LP SmartSide trim, for example, costs about $1.00 per linear foot and can add $500-$800 to the total job cost.
 Fasteners, construction glue, flashing, caulk and extra saw blades are among the accessories needed to complete the job.

 Every job is different.
 Where on the cost spectrum your siding project falls depends on these variables.

-Specific material: LP SmartSide ranges in price from about $1.35/sq. ft. for siding planks to about $2.85/sq. ft. for textured cedar shake siding, an increase of 110%.
+Specific material: LP SmartSide ranges in price from about $1.50/sq. ft. for siding planks to about $2.85/sq. ft. for textured cedar shake siding, an increase of 110%.

 Some homeowners don’t use any of the more expensive shake-look siding.
 A few homes use it exclusively.
 Most often, shake siding is used in gables and other select places to provide architectural interest.